geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_equation_free_space/em_waves_free_space.rst

 This is the same as Equation :eq:`hme31` where the relationships :math:`k = \frac{2\pi}{\lambda}` and :math:`v = \frac{\omega}{k}` are used.

 Throughout em.geosci, we will solve Maxwell's equations in time and frequency.
 The above example demonstrates how this can be done for a simple situation when waves propogates in a medium with zero conductivity.
-Som eof these aspects carry over to conductive media but many things change.
+Some of these aspects carry over to conductive media but many things change.